Strong Singleton-Like Bounds, Quasi-Perfect Codes and Distance-Optimal Codes in the Sum-Rank Metric: Constructions of distance-optimal -ary sum-rank codes

 It is sufficient to prove $V_{sr}(q,2)>q^{10}$ if $SR(\C-1,\C_2)$ is distance-optimal.
 By Lemma \ref{volume of ball with radius 2 in the sum-rank metric},

 Therefore, $SR(\C_1,\C_2)$ is distance-optimal sum-rank code. \end{proof}

 \begin{remark} The sum-rank code constructed in Theorem \ref{distance-optimal sum-rank code with matrix size 22} has Singleton defect $2(2t-4+1)-(4t-10)=4$.
 Infinitely many distance-optimal sum-rank codes, which are close to Singleton-like bound and have much larger $q^4-1\gg q-1$ block lengths, are constructed.
-These sum-rank codes are next best possibility to the almost MSRD codes with the Singleton defect 2.
-We do not know if there exists an such almost MSRD code. \end{remark}
+These sum-rank codes are next best possibility to the almost MSRD codes with the Singleton defect 2. \end{remark}

 Next we present an almost MSRD code with block length up to $q^2$, matrix size $2\times 2$. \begin{theorem} Let $q$ be a prime power, an almost MSRD code with block length $t$ up to $q^2$, matrix size $2\times 2$, minimum sum-rank distance four is constructed explicitly. \end{theorem} \begin{proof} Let $\C_1$ be a Reed-Solomon code with parameters $[t,t-3,4]_{q^2}$, where $t\leq q^2$, $\C_2$ be a trivial code with parameters $[t,t-1,2]_{q^2}$.
 Then $SR(\C_1,\C_2)$ is a sum-rank code with block length $t$, matrix size $2\times 2$,